Spiti Snow Leopard Trail

 - 2-3 pairs of standard socks

-- Main bag - soft shell duffle bag to be kept in the logistics vehicle.
+- Main bag - soft shell duffle bag for all your gear.

-- Dark glasses (the sun is very strong),
+- Dark glasses (the sun is quite strong),

 - A couple of spare passport photos photocopies of key documents. e.g., passport (data and visa pages),